List of Heimat episodes: 2: "The Centre of the World"/"Die Mitte der Welt" (1929-1933)

 No longer understanding the world in which she lives, Katharina returns to Schabbach, bringing with her Fritz's little daughter, Lotti Schirmer, who, on arrival, suddenly collapses, ill with diphtheria.
-There is an epidemic in the village and many children die, but with skilled nursing, Katharina pulls Lotti through.
+She makes Maria's young son Anton take off his Hitler Youth uniform and swear never again to wear it.
+Maria quietly approves.
+There is an epidemic of diphtheria in the village and many children die, but with skilled nursing, Katharina pulls Lotti through.

 3: "The Best Christmas Ever"/"Weihnacht wie noch nie" (1935)

 Pauline and Robert Kröber have since had two children, Gabi and Robertchen.
 Eduard and Lucie have a young child, Horst.

 A new telephone network now connects Schabbach to the outside world.
 Lucie is disappointed with the village and most of all with her husband's lack of ambition, for Eduard's consuming obsession with photography leaves little room for other interests.
 Lucie becomes friendly with the district's new Gauleiter, who by coincidence shares the Simon surname and is also interested in photography.
 To make better use of this new connection, the couple moves to the neighboring village of Rhaunen.
 Eduard becomes mayor and Lucie commissions a luxurious villa, "with fifty windows", which they pay for with a loan from a bank owned by Jewish people.

-The teenaged Hänchen Betz, son of the Schabbach basketmaker, stumbles across a labor camp under construction.
+The teenaged Hänschen Betz, son of the Schabbach basketmaker, stumbles across a labor camp under construction.
 Hans is blind in one eye from a childhood accident.
 A soldier guarding the camp notices this and suggests to Hans that having one eye will help him become a skilled sharpshooter.
 Hans borrows his father's rifle and gets into serious trouble by using the newly installed ceramic telephone insulators for target practice.
 Eduard shields him, however, persuading the Nazi officials that Hans's skills will be very useful to his country.

 Wilfried Wiegand returns to the Hunsrück, as an SS official.
 Lucie, sensing that Wilfried has made useful political connections in Berlin, befriends him.
 She offers the use of her villa as a suitable place for Party bigwigs to stay if they are ever in the region.

 On Christmas Eve, the villagers attend mass, but Alois Wiegland stays home and listens to Horst-Wessel-Lied on the radio.

 Wilfried organizes a top-secret meeting of high-ranking Nazi officials at Lucie and Eduard's villa.
 It is a social triumph for Lucie.
 The officials, however, are in too much of a hurry to stay for the expensive and elaborate dinner Lucie had prepared for them.
 Crestfallen at their speedy departure, Lucie begins plotting new strategies to advance Eduard.